 Given the continuing impact of COVID-19, we are offering discounted ticket options to suit your financial circumstances.
 Again this year, we have adopted a flexible 'pay what you can' approach to tickets, including an option for free registration.

 Every ticket type provides the same access to participation in live sessions, Q&A and breakout sessions.

 $100 - A helping hand ticket - For corporates and those who can purchase their own ticket plus help cover the cost for someone in need.
 These tickets help to make this event inclusive by enabling us to maintain free attendance for those who can't pay to attend.

 $50 - Standard ticket - For those in paid employment who can cover the cost of their attendance.

 $25 - Reduced rate ticket - For not-for-profits and those who can contribute a little.

 Free ticket - For those from refugee backgrounds and the Global South, and those who can't pay to attend.

-The Kaldor Centre would like to thank the following sponsors
+The Kaldor Centre would also like to thank the following sponsors for their generous support

 To discuss sponsorship opportunities, please contact Frances Voon, Executive Manager, at firstname.lastname@example.org.